ns-wkao/query-rewrite-custom/README.md

 * **`model/`**: Data classes representing query metadata (`QueryMetadata`, `AggregationInfo`).
 * **`analysis/`**:
     * `QueryMetadataExtractor.java`: Parses SQL and extracts high-level metadata.
-    * `RequiredColumnTracer.java`: Determines the *actual* base columns needed by a query.
 * **`rewriting/`**:
     * `RewriteMatcher.java`: Decides if an MV can satisfy a query.
     * `TableReplacerVisitor.java`: Modifies the SQL AST to perform the table swap.